Skip to content

 24. Moss: Book I & Moss: Book II

 While Moss and Moss: Book II are separate games, we've included them as one entry on this list as they flow into each other – Book II picks up the story moments after the end of Book 1.
-Moss helped proved that third-person VR experiences can make for some of the absolute best content out on the platform right now.
+Moss helped prove that third-person VR experiences can make for some of the absolute best content out on the platform right now.
 You guide an adorable little mouse named Quill through diorama-sized levels, solving puzzles and taking on fearsome critters in sword-based combat.

 While it's mechanically refined, Moss’ real claim to fame is the bond you build with Quill over the course of the adventure.
 Playing as a larger companion to the tiny protagonist, you really start to connect with her as you work together to overcome obstacles.
 It feels very much like a team effort, which is quite a remarkable feeling in itself.